nykie738/GuessWhoNPB2024v3/README.md

 # GuessWhoNPB2024v3
-The code currently works as intended on Ubuntu/Linux environment only.
-Windows and MacOS still in progress.
+The code currently works as intended on Ubuntu/Linux and Windows.
+MacOS still in progress.